mendix/docs/content/en/docs/appstore/use-content/modules/genai/openai/_index.md

 #### 4.1.4 Image Generations {#imagegenerations-domain-model}

 Most entities for image generations are part of the [GenAI Commons](/appstore/modules/genai/commons/) module, which represents common patterns for dealing with LLMs.
 For more information, see [GenAI Commons Domain Model](/appstore/modules/genai/commons/#domain-model).
+OpenAI-specific parameters are available in either extension entities or specializations.

+{{< figure src="/attachments/appstore/use-content/modules/genai/openai/OpenAIImageOptionsExtension.png" >}}

 ##### 4.1.4.1 `OpenAIImageOptions_Extension` {#openai-imageoptions-entity}

-The `OpenAIImageOptions_Extension` object can be used to add OpenAI-specific configurations to a image generations request.
-It is optional and can be added via `ImageOptions_SetOpenAIExtension` to the [ImageOptions](/appstore/modules/genai/commons/#imageoptions-entity) object that can be passed to the operation.
+The `OpenAIImageOptions_Extension` object can be used to add OpenAI-specific configurations to an image generations request.
+It is optional and can be added with [Image Generations: Set ImageOptions Extension](#set-imageoptions-extension) to the [ImageOptions](/appstore/modules/genai/commons/#imageoptions-entity) object that is passed to the operation.

 | Attribute        | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |